 But Texans take barbecue seriously, especially on this most patriotic of holidays.
 No bland, rubbery chicken breasts that have been sitting on the grill too long.
 Perish the thought of a boring pasta salad.
 And don’t even THINK about letting mass-produced hot sauces make an appearance on YOUR dinner table.

 Austinites love Tex-Mex flavors that feature fresh herbs, dry rubs, touches of smoky flavor, all combined with a bit of heat (and heart).
-Our celebrity chef 4th of July recipes round-up features all of the above.
-It’s got everything you need to make sure your dinner table features a double-dose of Southwestern inspiration.
+Our round-up of celebrity chef 4th of July recipes features all of the above–and more.

 Time to get cookin’…

 Celebrate the 4th of July with these delicious celebrity chef recipes

 Coca-Cola might be America’s favorite soda pop.
 But for Texans, Dr. Pepper rules supreme.
 Perhaps this is because Dr. Pepper was invented right here in the LoneStar State.
 If there’s one thing Texans love, it’s shopping local.
 Guess that goes for soda pop, too!

 The only thing better than a cool glass of Dr. Pepper paired with a heaping plate of barbecue, is to combine the sweet soda pop with any Texan’s other culinary true love: a juicy, thick slab of meat.
 But with these Dr. Pepper Ribs courtesy of Homesick Texan, you can combine the two right on the grill.
 Cook up the perfect juicy, sticky mess you’d expect from such a perfect duo.

 While you are reading up on Lisa’s recipe, check out her post on Texas Ranch Style Beans too.
 It’s another must for any ATX 4th of July affair.